 The Asheville Area Arts Council is proud to announce a new addition to this year’s Creative Sector Summit– the first ever “Crammy” award.

 Named after local entrepreneur and philanthropist John Cram– who passed away last year– the award seeks to honor individuals who have made a large contribution to the arts in Buncombe County.

 Community members were invited to nominate a local arts leader for this award.
 The Arts Coalition chairs will review the nominations, and select the top four honorees.
-These individuals will be recognized at this reception and the winner will be announced during the State of the Arts Address later in the evening.
-The Crammy award winner will receive a plaque and select an eligible arts-based nonprofit organization or community project to receive an arts council grant of $1,000.
+DeWayne Barton was announced as the 2021 Crammy Award Winner during the State of the Arts Address.
+He received a plaque and will select an eligible arts-based nonprofit organization or community project to receive an arts council grant of $1,000.

 - An update on the state of the creative sector by AAAC Executive Director Katie Cornell

 - Presentation of the inaugural John Cram Arts Leadership Awards (The Crammy) by Blue Spiral 1 gallery director Michael Manes

 Are you interested in sponsoring this year’s summit?
 Email Hannah at email@example.com.

 Additional support provided by Johnson Price Sprinkle, Quility, and Hornsby Creative.